| Leak

 The Mass Spectrometer measures the helium leakage and sets

+the pass/fail decision.
 The test piece pressure is often compared to

 the chamber pressure before dosing with helium, to avoid saturating